 Mechanized Logging Operations Certificate Program

-Maine’s first post-secondary training program for future operators of mechanized logging equipment launched this summer thanks to a partnership between three Maine community colleges, the Professional Logging Contractors (PLC) of Maine, and industry partners.
+Maine’s first post-secondary training program for future operators of mechanized logging equipment launched in the summer of 2017 thanks to a partnership between three Maine community colleges, the Professional Logging Contractors (PLC) of Maine, and industry partners.

 The 12-week certificate program began June 26 in Millinocket and will rotate to other locations around the state as each class completes it.
 The supervised training is hands-on, putting students in modern equipment, in the woods, under actual logging conditions to better prepare them for good paying careers in the logging industry.

 “This program is critical to the future of Maine’s logging industry and it is equally critical to let young people know that despite the transition of the forest products industry, there is in fact a future for this industry,” PLC Executive Director Dana Doran, said.
 “Most skilled equipment operators are now at or nearing retirement age and there is a shortage of skilled operators even despite the market retractions that have taken place recently.

 The new program is working in tandem with the state’s current vocational training system and is expected to draw many of its students from within the logging industry itself as well as from Maine’s four high school vocational logging programs.
 For the first time, logging operators will be trained similarly to other advanced trade occupations with a high school and postsecondary approach.

 The training will give students a broad overview of the most common mechanical systems found in modern timber harvesting equipment, and an understanding of the variables of timber growth, tree species, and markets.
 It will also include a strong emphasis on safety.